 Refer to the frequently asked questions below for how to search and request information from the AHIMS about:

-- Aboriginal Places declared by the Minister for Environment and Heritage that have special significance to Aboriginal people
+- Aboriginal Places declared by the Minister for Heritage that have special significance to Aboriginal people

 - other significant Aboriginal sites and objects.